-They also have the right to draw up proposals which may be submitted to the Congress (see chapter 3).
+They also have the right to draw up proposals which may be submitted to the Congress in accordance with the processes described in chapters 3.4 and 5.5.

 c) The Presidents of all the member federations are recognised as delegates of the FIE in their respective countries.